 Tardive dyskinesia is characterized by repetitive and involuntary movements.
 Approximately 60 to 70 percent of the cases are mild, with about 3 percent being extremely severe.
 Severe cases may involve problems such as difficulty swallowing, speech interference, disfigured facial features, and breathing trouble.

 Not sure how severe your case of Tardive dyskinesia may be?
-Check out these features listed from the mildest signs to the most severe:
+Here are symptoms to consider from mild to the most severe:

 Facial and oral movements are the most common presenting signs.
 Early signs of Tardive Dyskinesia include subtle movements of the surface or body of the tongue, increased eye blinking, and jerking of the fingers or toes.
 There may be involuntary movements of the forehead, eyebrows, periorbital area, and cheeks, as well as involuntary frowning, blinking, smiling, and grimacing.